 A sympathic and approachable character, keen to share his passion and fantastic knowledge of the art…

 The Wednesday session was spent going through all of the Heian (平安) kata, before a focus on Kanku Sho (観空小).
 Throughout the session, Nagaki Sensei focused on specific details and aspects of execution, e.g. Morote-Uke (諸手添受) (and the use of the hips through Hanmi-Shomen transitions to generate power) ; Kukomi Keage (蹴上) (and the opening of the hips through compression- expansion to generate power) ; Tetsui (鉄槌打) in Heian Shodan ; Hizi Geri (膝蹴) in Heian Sandan ; differences between Budo and sport kata (such as the last jump in Kanku Sho) ; the unification of techniques in view of the forthcoming Olympic Games (Japan 2020) ; etc.

 A great session and a very warm welcome from Shyam Raithatha Sensei !
+Thank you !

 Some videos from the training session: